StackVista/stackstate-docs/configure/logging/enable-logging.md

 Only available for Linux installations of StackState.
 {% endhint %}

 For debugging purposes, it may be helpful to enable logging for a StackState function.
 You can add logging statements to functions and then use the StackState `stac` CLI to set the logging level for an individual function instance.
 Log messages will be added to the StackState log file `stackstate.log`.
-Note that logging cannot be enabled for all types of function.
+Note that logging can't be enabled for all types of function.

 ## Set the logging level for a function instance